appnexus/schema-tool/readme.md

 ## Getting Started

-You need to download the tool and (preferrably) have the `schema` executable somewhere on your path.
-The tool does not have to be located with the alters you are working with.
-You can get started with the tool simply by doing
+You need to download the tool and (preferrably) have the `schema` executable somewhere on your path.You can get started with the tool simply by doing

+> Note: Unlike previous versions, the tool does not have to be located with(in) the
+> directory containing the alters you are working with.

     mkdir -p ~/bin
     cd ~/bin